Remote Only work promotes:

 - More official communication, less informal

-- More recorded materials means less interruptions and less on-the-job training
+- More recorded materials means fewer interruptions and less on-the-job training

 Advantages for employees